uohack/digital-media-boot-camp/web/01-web-basics-skills-pack.md

 Personal devices are desktops, laptops, tablets, mobile phones or any other device you use to surf the web.

 Servers, on the other hand, are computers that specialize in serving the websites that you pull up on your personal devices.
 These computers usually have operating systems made for servers that are different from what are on your laptop or phone.

-Some servers have a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) and some require you to use a [command line](https://en.wikipedia.org/wiki/Command-line_interface).
+Some servers have a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) but most require you to use a [command line](https://en.wikipedia.org/wiki/Command-line_interface).

 You can buy server space from a number of companies that offer a wide range of services.
 Some, like [HostGator](http://www.hostgator.com/apps/wordpress-hosting) will set up the server to fit your exact needs, say if you needed to host a WordPress website.
 Others, like [Amazon Web Services](https://aws.amazon.com/websites/?nc2=h_l3_wa) offer dozens of customized or customizable services and tools.
 [Here is a good intro video](https://aws.amazon.com/websites/?nc2=h_l3_wa) to AWS, one of the most popular hosting services.

 ### So, how does that all work in the real world?

 Let's say you want to take a quick study break to check Facebook.
-You pop open a new tab and type in [facebook.com](https://facebook.com) into your browser.
+You pop open a new tab and type [facebook.com](https://facebook.com) into your browser.
 When you do that, your personal device sends a request out into the internet.
 That request is to load the Facebook homepage on your device.

 When that request is sent out into the internet, it gets directed to Facebook's servers.
 [Somewhere](http://projects.registerguard.com/turin/2016/jul/31/lumber-town-rides-digital-wave-to-rally/), a Facebook server receives your request, looks up the files you want and sends them back into the internet.
-That response is routed back to your personal device which renders out the documents and data as a website and you get to scroll through your timeline.
+That response is routed back to your personal device which renders out the documents and data as a website that you get to scroll through.

 In reality, there are several other things that happen when you request a website.
 If you want to learn more about that you can read about that [here](https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm).

 # How do HTML, CSS and JS work together?

 While websites can be created using many different programming languages, they all boil down to HTML, CSS and JavaScript by the time they get to your computer.
 In other words, the response from the server that your personal device receives is almost certainly one of those three types of documents.

 I call them documents because they contain code but are just simple text documents.
-While it's theoretically possible, you would not want to write HTML/CSS/JS in a program like Microsoft Word, instead, there are text editors like [Sublime Text](http://www.sublimetext.com/3) or [TextWrangler](http://www.barebones.com/products/TextWrangler/) for writing code.
+While it's theoretically possible, you do not want to write HTML/CSS/JS in a program like Microsoft Word, instead, there are text editors like [Sublime Text](http://www.sublimetext.com/3) or [TextWrangler](http://www.barebones.com/products/TextWrangler/) for writing code.
 Of course, there are many more text editors out there, but those are the two best free text editors available.

 ### HTML